-If you want to get unstuck, adopt the finding the fire mindset, and ask yourself "What ignites my fire?"
-Feeding the fire will keep you focused, motivated and productive.
+If you want to get unstuck, adopt the finding of the fire mindset, and ask yourself "What ignites my fire?"
+Feeding the fire will keep you focused, motivated, and productive.
 Find and fuel the Fire.

 “The quality of a person’s life is in direct proportion to their commitment to excellence, regardless of their chosen field of endeavor.”
 Vince Lombardi

 If your marriage is not as good as you like it to be, check your commitments.
 If your relationships with your kids, it is not where it should be, revisit your commitments.
 If you are not earning the money that you like to earn, recheck your commitments.
 Your commitments are the bridge between you and your ideal life.
 Commitment is a mindset that is guaranteed to get your unstuck from any situation you find yourself in.